CtrlK

 Workflow Clarity

-The two-step 'explore then query' workflow and the size estimation before loading are good validation patterns.
-However, there's no explicit validation/error-handling feedback loop for the large-scale out-of-core processing, and the overall structure reads more like a reference manual than a clear sequential workflow with checkpoints.
+The numbered workflow sections (1-7) provide a reasonable sequence, and the 'Two-Step Workflow: Explore Then Query' and 'Estimate Query Size Before Loading' patterns include validation-like checkpoints.
+However, there's no explicit validation/error-handling feedback loop for the large-scale out-of-core processing or ML training workflows, and the overall structure reads more like a reference manual than a guided workflow.

 2 / 3